Tomparte/UltraPasswordGen/README.md

 6. **Copy Password**:
    The generated password is automatically displayed in the read-only entry field.
 You can easily copy the password by clicking the "Copy" button.

+6. **Verify Complexity**:
+   The complexity of the generated password is automatically displayed according to a number of parameters (length, alpha characters, etc.).
+3 levels of complexity are implemented: low (red), medium (orange) and complex (green).

 ## Example